 Multilingual RAG Checklist

-Use this checklist when planning a multilingual assistant.
+Use this checklist before building or buying a multilingual RAG assistant.

 Keep this in mind